 The next day, Simon Shelton and his teammates sat down over breakfast, lamenting the base’s failing infrastructure.
 It’s the third night in a row the fire alarm has gone off, and they’re exhausted.

-“Many of the base’s critical life-support systems are deteriorating and need replacement,” he tells Build in Digital.
-“Antarctica is the coldest, windiest, and driest place on earth.
-That takes its toll on a building.”
+“Many of the base’s critical life-support systems are deteriorating and need replacement,” Shelton, an Antarctic veteren, tells Build in Digital.
+“Antarctica is the coldest, windiest, and driest place on earth – that takes its toll on a building.”

 Located on Pram Point, a rocky peninsula jutting out into the Ross Ice Shelf, Scott Base was established in 1957 by legendary explorer Sir Edmund Hillary and has been a hub of scientific research ever since.